mustafaquraish/A48S20/W3/index.md

 ---

-1. Write a function `strfind()` that *searches* for a given string in the specified main string, and returns the index of the first occurrence of the given string.
-If there is no match it returns `-1`.
-This will be extremely useful in your exercie 1.
-For example, the following should return 3.

-    ```c
-    strfind("My name is Angela", "name")
-    ```

-2. Once you have completed exercise 1, try to use the solution to implement a `replaceAllSubstrings()` function that replaces *every* occurence of a substring with something else.
+1. Once you have completed exercise 1, try to use the solution to implement a `replaceAllSubstrings()` function that replaces *every* occurence of a substring with something else.
 Implementation details are left up to you - you do not have to submit this.

-3. Write a function that takes in a 2-dimensional array (ie, an array of arrays) representing a matrix, and then transposes it.
+2. Write a function that takes in a 2-dimensional array (ie, an array of arrays) representing a matrix, and then transposes it.
 [Here's some starter code.](transpose_matrix.c)

 ---